chaos-genius/chaosgenius-docs/docs/Data_Sources/add_data-source.md

 If you do not find the data source you are looking to add, please drop us a line on our Community Slack channel.

-For third-party data sources such as Google Sheets, Google Analytics, Shopify, Stripe, Bind Ads, Facebook Marketing and Google Ads; Chaos Genius uses [Airbyte](https://docs.airbyte.io/) to load and sync data.
+For third-party data sources such as `Google Sheets`, `Google Analytics`, `Shopify`, `Stripe`, `Bind Ads`, `Facebook Marketing` and `Google Ads`; Chaos Genius uses [Airbyte](https://docs.airbyte.io/) to load and sync data.
 For the said data sources, Chaos Genius follows the documentation support provided by Airbyte.

 :::info